trislett/sgcca-psychiatry-nosology/README.md

 `pip install -U git+https://github.com/trislett/sparsemodels`

 Please consult https://github.com/trislett/sparsemodels/setup.py for dependencies.
 Note, the bleeding edge of numpy may cause issues with building the python package.
-If you experience this please downgrade numpy=1.23.4.
+If you experience this please downgrade to numpy=1.23.4.

 The annotated script of commands for calculting the SGCCA model are in run_sgcca.py.